 Anderson, J. & Macleroy, V. (Eds) (2016) Multilingual digital storytelling: engaging creatively and critically with literacy.
 Oxford: Routledge: https://goldsmithsmdst.wordpress.com/book/.

 Mirela Dumić has been involved with the multilingual digital storytelling project ‘Critical Connections’ run by Goldsmiths since 2013.
 As a Croatian mother tongue teacher at the International School of London (Surrey) she has developed an interest in engaging learners with their Croatian literary heritage through digital storytelling incorporating art.
 The result of this interdisciplinary work was Stribor’s Forest a famous Croatian fairy tale which was brought to a wider audience at the project’s MDST Film Awards 2016 at the British Film Institute.
 Her background in translation and literature informed the process of literary text adaptation and translation for the screen.
 Her involvement with the project includes digital story development with Hungarian and Brazilian pupils at the ISL Surrey and collaboration with Croatian and Turkish Supplementary Schools.
 She also contributed to a book project on multilingual childhoods (Growing Up with Languages: Reflections on Multilingual Childhoods by Claire Thomas (Multilingual Matters, 2012).
-Mirela currently works at a multidisciplinary institute at the University of Surrey.
+Mirela currently works at the International School of London (London) and a multidisciplinary institute at the University of Surrey.

 Stribor’s Forest film https://vimeo.com/groups/cciiisls/videos/170119263